vtocitu365/Data-Visualization/README.md

 •	Imaging: The planet was directly imaged.
 This is a new method at the time the data was collected.

 ## Outliers and NA
 Exoplanet detection is still a new field.
 Thus, the data itself was incomplete.
 If the planet lacks any of these features, it is not taken into consideration.
 This is purely for the purpose of preserving the visualization.
-In addition, planets with extremely large radii and extremely long periods have been discovered.
+In addition, planets with extremely long periods have been discovered.
 Free-floating planets have also been discovered, which are represented by an infinite period.
 Since such outliers are so far rare, they have been excluded from the visualization.
 As the data is right-skewed, the range of both the Period and the Radius is artificially limited to show the relevant trends.

 ## Structure of visualization